Thomas

 district 5 - U.S. rep. Andy Biggs (R)

-Congressman Andy Biggs represents eastern Maricopa County and is in his fourth term.
-A member of the Judiciary and Oversight and Accountability committees, Biggs is also a former chair of the Freedom Caucus.
+Congressman Andy Biggs represents eastern Maricopa County and is in his fifth term.
+A member of the Judiciary and Oversight and Government Reform committees, Biggs is also a former chair of the Freedom Caucus.
 The married father of six is a graduate of Brigham Young University, has a Master’s degree from Arizona State University, and a law degree from the University of Arizona.

 Thomas Take: Safe Bet Republican